Ernestine Fu

-Ernestine Fu is an American venture capital investor and author.
+Ernestine Fu (born April 30, 1992) is an American venture capitalist, investor, and author.

-Education
+Early life and education

+Fu was born in Los Angeles, California, where she attended North Hollywood High School's Highly Gifted Magnet program.

 Fu graduated with her B.S., M.S., MBA, and Ph.D. from Stanford University.

 Career

-Fu started her investment career at Alsop Louie Partners in 2011.
+Fu is an investment partner at Brave Capital.
+Inspired by her colleagues' government and national security backgrounds, particularly their work at the NSA and In-Q-Tel, she started her career at Alsop Louie Partners while still as an undergraduate at Stanford University and has since been a venture partner at the firm.
 She closed her first deal in her first two months at the firm, and was recognized for bringing a fresh face to venture capital as a young Asian-American woman.
-Since then, she has been a venture partner at the firm.

-She is frequently cited on the topic of autonomous vehicles, as she has made investments in early-stage technology companies like Zoox (now a subsidiary of Amazon) and nuTonomy (now part of the Motional autonomous driving joint venture between Aptiv and Hyundai Motor Group).
-She completed her doctoral thesis on autonomous vehicles at Stanford University’s Volkswagen Automotive Innovation Lab, and her research has been published at academic conferences such as the ACM Conference on Human Factors in Computing Systems.
+She is frequently cited on the topic of autonomous vehicles.
+She has made investments in early-stage technology companies like Zoox (now a subsidiary of Amazon) and nuTonomy (now part of the Motional autonomous driving joint venture between Aptiv and Hyundai Motor Group).
+She completed her doctoral thesis on autonomous vehicles at Stanford University's Volkswagen Automotive Innovation Lab, and her research has received awards at academic conferences such as the ACM Conference on Human Factors in Computing Systems.
 She has been a director at Hyundai Motor Group.

 Fu has been an advisor to DBS Bank.
-She helped launch the bank’s venture debt program for financing startups and was the face of DBS BusinessClass, a program to foster entrepreneurship in Asia.
+She helped launch the bank's venture debt program for financing startups and was the face of DBS BusinessClass, a program to foster entrepreneurship in Asia.

-Fu is a faculty member at Stanford University.
-As an adjunct professor, she teaches courses on the effects of emerging technology on society.